 Vegetable galette.
-Because secretly, we all want to eat pie for dinner.
-And this savory tart will convince you that pie for dinner isn’t only conceivable but doable thanks to its buttery, flaky pastry smothered a creamy cheese sauce and perfectly roasted vegetables that are surprisingly sweet and tender.
+Because secretly, we all want pie for dinner.
+And this savory tart will convince you that pie for dinner isn’t only conceivable but doable thanks to its buttery, flaky pastry smothered with a creamy cheese sauce and perfectly roasted vegetables that are surprisingly sweet and tender.
 So go on.
 Have a second slice.
 After all, you’re eating your vegetables.–Angie Zoobkoff

 How To Make The Flakiest Pastry

 We all know that cold butter is the secret to flaky pastry.
 But there’s a little-known corollary to that rule.
 And it stipulates that you not only want to start with cold butter, but you want the butter to remain cold until the moment it hits the hot oven.
-To achieve that, the author of this recipe grates the butter rather than chopping it into chunks.
-The resulting wisps of butter can then simply be stirred into the flour in a matter of seconds rather than having to manhandle the butter and attempt to defy physics as you smash the butter into smaller and smaller particles.
+To achieve that, the author of this recipe grates the butter rather than chops it into chunks.
+The resulting wisps can then be stirred into the flour in a matter of seconds rather than having to manhandle the butter and attempt to defy physics as you smash the butter into smaller and smaller particles.
 One taste of this crisp yet tender pastry that’s flaky as can be and we think you’ll be grating your butter for evermore.

 For the pastry

-- 1 1/4 cups (150 g) all-purpose flour, plus more for the work surface
+- 1 1/4 cups all-purpose flour plus more for the work surface

-- 3/4 teaspoon (3 g) kosher salt
+- 3/4 teaspoon kosher salt

-- 3/4 teaspoon (2 g) freshly ground black pepper
+- 3/4 teaspoon freshly ground black pepper

-- 1/3 cup (80 ml) ice water, plus more if needed
+- 1/3 cup ice water plus more if needed

-- Milk, for brushing
+- Milk for brushing

 For the toppings

-- 3 medium carrots (about 175 g)
+- 3 medium carrots

-- 4 ounces (113 g) baby red potatoes (about 2 potatoes)
+- 4 ounces baby red potatoes (about 2 potatoes)

-- 4 ounces (113 g) asparagus (about 6 spears)
+- 4 ounces asparagus (about 6 spears)

 - 4 scallions

-- 1 1/2 tablespoons (23 ml) extra-virgin olive oil
+- 1 1/2 tablespoons extra-virgin olive oil

 - 1/2 teaspoon finely grated lemon zest